Technology is Making it Easier to Build Your Own SOC

-Congratulations on deciding to build your own security operations center!
-This is an exciting task, and for many security professionals It might be one of the first times and only times that you get to build your own security operations center.
-Going forward and having gone through this exercise at least once in your career, you will be able to better inform and enhance an already existing security operations centers if you have a chance to work in one.
-As you start the path of building your security operations center the most important questions you can ask yourself is:
+Congratulations on deciding to build your own SOC!
+It’s an exciting endeavor, and for many security professionals it might the first and only time you get to build your own SOC.
+With this experience under your belt, you’ll be able to better inform and enhance existing security operations programs in the future.
+As you start down the path of building your SOC, the most important questions you can ask yourself are:

-- When do you need to have your security operation center completed by?
+When do you need to have your security operation center completed?

-- Answer this question last, Who will staff your security operation center based on all of the previous requirements collected?
+Who will staff your security operation center based on all the previous requirements collected?

-My recommendation – start small, establish a beach head for security, and expand your reach as you can.
-BUT, you have to start.
-You can’t over engineer and over analyze this.
-Everyday spent over engineering is one more day passed that you might miss a potential attack and infiltration.
+My recommendation?
+Start small, establish a beachhead for security, and expand your reach as you’re able.
+You can’t overengineer and overanalyze this.
+Every day spent overengineering is one more day that you could miss a potential attack and infiltration.

 Tools and Architecture

-Tools and architecture might be one of the most overlooked components of any security operation center.
-The security industry has some muddy waters on capabilities of today’s commonly available security monitoring technologies, this levels the playing field for substandard solutions.
-The bottom line is that not all technologies are created equal and as you begin to build your security operation center the idea of scalability becomes something that’s incredibly important.
-One of the issues that I commonly see folks run into is that they cut corners to save a couple bucks.
-The long term impacts of this decision could ultimately determine the overall viability and success of your security operation center.
-It’s really important to understand how the technology you use is architected including how data is being stored and indexed and how data is being searched and correlated against.
-I can’t tell you how much this matters—everything runs great when no data stored, but over time data storage increase and the volume of data to be searched increase it’s important that to consider a file less data structure.
+Tools and architecture might be one of the most overlooked components of any SOC.
+The security industry has muddy waters when it comes to capabilities of today’s commonly available security monitoring technologies, which levels the playing field for substandard solutions.
+The bottom line is that not all technologies are created equal, and as you begin to build your SOC, scalability becomes incredibly important.
+I regularly see folks cut corners to try and save a couple bucks.
+The long-term impacts of this decision could ultimately impact the overall viability and success of your SOC.
+It’s important to understand how the technology you use is architected, including how data is stored and indexed and how it’s being searched and correlated against.
+I can’t stress enough how much this matters.
+Everything runs great when no data is stored, but over time, data storage increases and the volume of data to be searched increases, so it’s important to consider a fileless data structure.

 Flexible Ingest of Data Sources for Monitoring

 Many security and event logging solutions restrict the data sources available to ingest and onboard into the platform.
-It’s important that you are able to customize your solution in terms of log ingest otherwise your security monitoring software solution is dictating the capabilities of your security operations center.
-One scenario being – Cisco and Checkpoint have very different log formats, your security monitoring solution needs to have the ability ingest both types of log files.
-If you have Bro logs, maybe an Office 365 blob file, you also need to be able to ingest and correlate events on that as well.
-You need to have the flexibility and ability to ingest all data formats in your technology solution.
-Whatever you do, try to avoid cobbling together a solution with disparate technologies–you’ll incur security tech debt and left unchecked you’ll be unable to staff your security operations center.
+It’s important that you can customize your solution in terms of log ingest, otherwise your security monitoring software solution is dictating the capabilities of your SOC.
+One scenario being, Cisco and Checkpoint have very different log formats, so your security monitoring solution needs the ability ingest both types of log files.
+If you have Bro logs, or maybe an Office 365 blob file, you also need to be able to ingest and correlate events on that.
+You need to have the ability and flexibility to ingest all data formats with your technology solution.
+Whatever you do, avoid cobbling together a solution with disparate technologies – you’ll incur security technology debt, and left unchecked, you’ll be unable to staff your SOC.

-You need to have an ability to build custom reports and dashboards.
-Many Security incident in event management tools have fixed and static reporting capabilities.
-Your monitoring solution should not dictate what you should and shouldn’t see from your solution.
-Your ability to customize these reports will help to ensure relevant metrics consistently reported for your security program.
+You need the ability to build custom reports and dashboards.
+Many security incidents in event management tools have fixed and static reporting capabilities.
+Your monitoring solution shouldn’t dictate what you see from your solution.
+Your ability to customize these reports will help to ensure relevant metrics are consistently reported for your security program.

 Consider Flexible Deployment Options

-Having the ability to decide on your deployment options now and in the future should be an important part of your security operation center.
-Businesses change and your security operations center capabilities should be able to adjust with the changing business strategy.
-Your ability to deploy on premise and the cloud or other location could greatly increase the efficiency and effectiveness of your security operations center.
-If your business operates from one physical location only then this may be less of a concern.
-However, if you are operating on a larger scale having the ability to deploy data collections closer to the source and the ability to search closer to the data might reduce network latency when time is critical during an investigation.
+Having the ability to decide on your deployment options now and in the future should be an important part of your SOC.
+Businesses change and your SOC capabilities must be able to adjust with the changing business strategy.
+Your ability to deploy on-premises and in the cloud greatly increase the efficiency and effectiveness of your security operations center.
+If your business strictly operates from one physical location, this may be less of a concern.
+However, if you’re operating on a larger scale, having the ability to deploy data collections closer to the source and search closer to the data might reduce network latency when time is critical during an investigation.

-How data is indexed matters…a lot.
+How data is indexed matters a lot.
 The capabilities of today’s security incident and event management tools have a come along way.
-Most current day security incident and event management platforms perform the data parsing at the time of ingest.
-This Is a notable improvement from legacy security incident in event management platforms.
+Most current day security incident and event management platforms perform data parsing at the time of ingest, which is a notable improvement from legacy security incidents in event management platforms.
 Legacy platforms relied on ingesting the data first, parsing the data second.
-The result of this model is that parsers needed to be built before data could be indexed.
-This model significantly elongated incident response times because investigators needed to know what data they were looking for, design the report, build the parsers for the report, then let the parser index the data to populate the report.
-This some times took hours to complete when time is of the essence during an investigation.
-In today’s Security operation center It is commonly seen that data is parsed and indexed during the time of ingestion.
-The result of this feature is that it gives Cybersecurity investigators the ability to search logs in a Google like fashion.
+With this model, parsers needed to be built before data could be indexed, which significantly elongated incident response times because investigators needed to know what data they were looking for, design the report, build the parsers for the report, then let the parser index the data to populate the report.
+This could take hours to complete when time is of the essence during an investigation.
+In the SOCs of today, it’s common for data to be parsed and indexed during the time of ingestion.
+This gives cybersecurity investigators the ability to performs a Google-like log search.

-Having to build it yourself is tough.
-If you can find a solution that has broad adoption base, established use cases, and being to leverage extensible capability you can “plug-in” will save you time.
-Simply put–if others have already done what you are trying to-do and have published their results, this will make it easier for you to “Google” the solution as you go.
+Building it yourself is tough.
+If you can find a solution that has a broad adoption base, established use cases, and extensible “plug-in” capabilities, you can save time.
+Simply put, if others have already done what you’re trying to do and have published their results, this will make it easier for you to research (e.g., Google) the solution as you go.

-NuHarbor Security builds a lot of security operation centers and we deliver managed security services provider (MSSP) services for many organizations and institutions.
-Full disclosure: we usually use Splunk to build our solutions primarily because it scales and we’re not limited to what the software provider tells us we should monitor.
-If you’re looking to build your security operations center with Splunk, here’s some things to think about:
+NuHarbor Security builds a lot of security operation centers, and we deliver managed security services provider (MSSP) services for numerous organizations and institutions.
+Full disclosure, we use Splunk to build our solutions primarily because it scales, and we’re not limited to what the software provider tells us we should monitor.
+If you’re looking to build your security operations center with Splunk, here are some things to think about:

 Splunk Data Sources

 Start with the end goal in mind.
-Understanding what you want to monitor and what results you want to see is a good starting point for determining what data sources you should ingest into Splunk.
-Due to Splunk’s licensing model it’s important to be clear as to what data is being ingested and the value of the data that’s being ingested.
+Understanding what you want to monitor and what results you want to see is a step one for determining what data sources you should ingest into Splunk.
+Due to Splunk’s licensing model, it’s important to be clear as to what data is being ingested and the value of that data.
 If you know what you want to monitor and what dashboards you need to see, it becomes easy to reverse engineer the data sources needed to realize your goal.
-If you are a Splunk Enterprise Security customer then I would recommend choosing a list of notable events from out of the box Enterprise Security and then reverse engineer the data sources required in order to realize the notable event in the corresponding correlations.
-This link is a good starting point: http://dev.splunk.com/view/dev-guide/SP-CAAAE3A
+If you’re a Splunk Enterprise Security customer, I’d recommend choosing a list of notable events from out-of-the-box Enterprise Security and then reverse engineer the data sources required to realize the notable event in the corresponding correlations.
+This link is a good starting point: http://dev.splunk.com/view/dev-guide/SP-CAAAE3A.

-If you are not familiar with the Splunk indexes, you can think of them as logical locations where your log file data is being stored.
-It is the “directory” that is searched by the Splunk Search Heads.
-The Splunk indexes play an important role in the overall security operations architecture for Splunk.
-How you structure your indexes becomes incredibly important to your ability to implement a robust access model to your data.
-As you set up your Splunk Security Operations Center giving consideration as to how many indexes you have and the data that goes into those specific indexes will help you ensure logical segmentation of certain datatypes.
+If you’re not familiar with the Splunk indexes, you can think of them as logical locations where your log file data is being stored.
+It’s the directory that is searched by the Splunk search heads.
+The Splunk indexes play a critical role in the overall security operations architecture for Splunk.
+How you structure your indexes becomes incredibly important to your ability to implement a robust access model for your data.
+As you set up your Splunk SOC, consideration of how many indexes you have and the data that goes into those specific indexes will help you ensure logical segmentation of certain datatypes.
 Once your indexes are set up and your strategy is established, you can specify which indexes should be searched for security purposes.
 This idea of logical data segmentation also becomes incredibly important when you have data from different international locations.
-For the purposes GDPR and like privacy regulations you can keep data in Country and limit searching to those with a valid need to know.
-Here’s a couple links to get you started:
+For the purposes of GDPR and like privacy regulations, you can keep data in-country and limit searching to those with a valid need to know.
+These links will get you started:

-Giving some thought as to the amount and types of data you want to retain should be an important consideration for any security operation center.
-Splunk has the ability to separate data sources from hot and warm storage that is quickly searchable, to cold storage that can take a little bit longer to search, to maintaining of an archive of frozen data stored for historical purposes.
-Depending on what industry you’re in today could dictate how long you need to retain your data for.
-The Payment Card Industry Data Security Standard has its own regulations and requirements for how long data should be stored (90 days readily searchable, and one year overall retention).
-Other industries such as the financial vertical or State and Local Government often have a 7 year retention requirement data.
-Many organizations choose to keep 30 to 90 days of data in a hot or warm state stored on a flash based storage for faster write and read times.
-Over 90 days is normally stored in a cold state on a disc with slower disk IOPS In order to save cost.
-Any data desired to be retained older than the “cold” state is considered archived in a frozen state retrieved in the event that the data needs to be recalled for historical purposes period.
-Every organization is different and your data storage strategy should reflect your organizational requirements.
-If you’re stuck on storage ideas, here’s some reference links to get you jump started:
+The Payment Card Industry Data Security Standard has its own regulations and requirements for how long data should be stored (i.e., 90 days readily searchable, and 1-year overall retention).
+Other industries such as the financial vertical or State and Local Government and Higher Education (SLED) often have a 7-year retention requirement for data.
+Many organizations choose to keep 30-90 days of data in a hot or warm state in flash-based storage for faster write and read times.
+Over 90 days is normally stored in a cold state on a disc with slower disk IOPS to save on costs.
+Any data desired to be retained longer than the cold state is considered archived in a frozen state and retrieved if the data needs to be recalled for historical purposes.
+Every organization is different, and your data storage strategy should reflect your organizational requirements.
+If you’re stuck on storage ideas, here’s some reference links to get you started:

 Splunk Universal Forwarders, Heavy Forwarders, and Syslog

 The Splunk universal forwarder collects data from a data source or another forwarder and sends it to a forwarder or another Splunk deployment.
 The most notable benefit of a Splunk universal forwarder is that it uses significantly fewer hardware resources than other Splunk software products.
-It can, for example, coexist on a host that runs a Splunk Enterprise instance.
-It also is more scalable than the other Splunk products, as you can install thousands of universal forwarders with little impact on network and host performance.
+For example, it can coexist on a host that runs a Splunk Enterprise instance.
+It’s also more scalable than other Splunk products, as you can install thousands of universal forwarders with little impact on network and host performance.

 A heavy forwarder has a smaller footprint than a Splunk Enterprise indexer but retains most of the capabilities of an indexer.
 An exception is that it cannot perform distributed searches.
-You can disable some services, such as Splunk Web, to further reduce its footprint size.
+You can disable some services to further reduce its footprint size (e.g., Splunk Web).

 Unlike other forwarder types, a heavy forwarder parses data before forwarding it and can route data based on criteria such as source or type of event.
 It can also index data locally while forwarding the data to another indexer.